Hindsight-Technology/documentation/applications/accounting/overview/main_concepts/in_twenty20.rst

 * Storno accounting (Italy) where refund invoices have negative credit/debit instead of a reversing entry for the original journal items.

-Twenty20 also have modules to comply with IFRS rules.
+Twenty20 also has modules to comply with IFRS rules.

 Accounts Receivable & Payable
 =============================